jasonbot/pyaddin-interval-caller/README.md

 Interval-Callable ArcGIS Extension
 ==================================

-This library extends your `Extension` classes in ArcGIS Add-Ins (in Python) to have a `onTimer()` event, which is called at custom intervals.
+This library extends your `Extension` classes in ArcGIS Add-Ins (in Python) to have a `onTimer()` event, which is called at configurable intervals.

 Installing
 ----------